 The old Bison-based C and Objective-C parser has been replaced by a new, faster hand-written recursive-descent parser.[93]

-With this single line in the middle of a change list hundreds of lines long.
-GNU announces a major event in parsing history.
+With this single line in the middle of a change list hundreds of lines long, GNU announces a major event in parsing history.
 (Bison, an LALR parser, is the direct descendant of Steve Johnson's yacc.)

 For three decades, the industry's flagship C compilers have used LALR as their parser -- proof of the claim that LALR and serious parsing are equivalent.
 Now, GNU replaces LALR with the technology that LALR replaced a quarter century earlier: recursive descent.

-The ability to ensure that a grammar can be parsed in linear time is highly useful for second-order languages -- a programmer can easily ensure that all his automatically generated grammars will be practical.
+The ability to ensure that a grammar can be parsed in linear time is highly useful for second-order languages -- a programmer can easily ensure that all her automatically generated grammars will be practical.
 Marpa's own DSL will make use of second-order programming.

 Leo 1991 did not address the zero-length rule problem.
 Kegler solves it by adopting the solution of Aycock and Horspool 2002.
 Finally, in an effort to combine the best of declarative and hand-written parsing, Kegler reorders Earley's parse engine so that it allows procedural logic.
 As a side effect, this gives Marpa excellent error-handling properties.

-While the purely precedence-driven parsing of Samuelson and Bauer 1960 and Pratt 1973 never caught on, the use of precedence in parsing remains popular.
+While the purely precedence-driven parsing of Samelson and Bauer 1960 and Pratt 1973 never caught on, the use of precedence in parsing remains popular.
 In fact, precedence tables often occur in documentation and standards, which is a clear sign that they too can play a role in human-readable but precise descriptions of grammars.

 In 2012, Kegler releases a version of Marpa which allows